CesiumGS/quantized-mesh/README.md

 Have a question?
 Discuss the quantized-mesh specification on the [Cesium community forum](https://community.cesium.com/).

-A terrain tileset in quantized-mesh-1.0 format is a simple multi-resolution quadtree pyramid of heightmaps.
+A terrain tileset in quantized-mesh-1.0 format is a simple multi-resolution quadtree pyramid of meshes.
 All tiles have the extension .terrain.
 So, if the Tiles URL for a tileset is:

 ```
 http://example.com/tiles